What to do when a Septic Tank backs up.

 Not something you want to hear when you can’t flush your toilet.
 All septic systems functions work under a timed event.
 Mother Nature makes the rules here and she controls the environment your septic leachfield is in.
 The newer the septic system, the quicker it will react to the waste flowing into your septic tank.

-The amount of non big box store septic bacteria used is a factor on how fast you can flush your toilet.
+The amount of non big box store septic bacteria used affects how fast you can flush your toilet.
 Almost all big box bacteria is not what your system needs.
-Who in this big box store can actually have a educated conversation about your septic system and how it operates and what septic bacteria to use with the clues to why your system failed?
+Who in this big box store can actually talk to you about your septic system?
+Can they explain how it operates?
+Can they suggest what septic bacteria to use?
+Do they know the clues to why your system failed?

-Just because somebody went to “School” does not mean they know how and why about septic systems other then most have a attitude about them thinking they are smarter then most, Or the person who owns a home and just because they own a home they know what their septic system needs to operate.
+Just because somebody went to “School” does not mean they understand septic systems.
+Most have an attitude about them, thinking they are smarter than others.
+A person who owns a home may think they know what their septic system needs.
+They assume this because they are homeowners.

 Septic Tank Back Up Advice

-These are the same people who think that they only pump their septic tank when there is a pond above their septic tank.
-There are the same people who also think not changing their oil in their car and blowing the engine up, Just changing the oil would fix a blown engine.
+These are the same people who believe they should only pump their septic tank when a pond forms above it.
+Some people think they can damage their engine by not changing the oil.
+Then, they believe they can fix it by just changing the oil.
 This idea does not work in the septic tank and leachfield world!
-If you wait until your septic backs up, You are murdering your system and will be spending money for a new system soon if you want a flushing toilet!
+If you wait until your septic backs up, you are damaging your system.
+You will need to spend money soon if you want a flushing toilet with a new system!
 A septic tank back up is like the warning light on the dashboard going off.

-Using BioForce MAXX in your D-Box once a year and letting your leachfield drainfield rest for a month so(By going very very lite on the water usage) The biofirce maxx can get to work and break down any solids that left your septic tank will help keep your expensive leachfield working like it was designed to and open up the leachfield holes in the leachpipe.
+Use BioForce MAXX in your D-Box once a year.
+Let your leachfield drainfield rest for a month by going very lite on water usage.
+This allows BioForce MAXX to break down any solids that left your septic tank.
+These actions will help keep your expensive leachfield working as designed.
+They will also open up the leachfield holes in the leachpipe.

-One of the most popular leachfield solutions is to install multi septic leachfield systems with valves to help give a septic leachfield a chance to rest.
+One of the most popular leachfield solutions is to install multi septic leachfield systems.
+They have valves to help give a septic leachfield a chance to rest.
 This does not mean you do not have to pump your septic tank every 2 years at a minimum.
-This means if you have a sluggish leachfield drainfield system, You can open and close a series of valves to let septic gray water leave your septic tank via thru the septic tank filter into a dry leachfield bed to let mother nature preform her magic.
+This means if you have a sluggish leachfield drainfield system, you can open and close a series of valves.
+This will allow septic gray water to leave your septic tank through the septic tank filter.
+It will flow into a dry leachfield bed, allowing mother nature to perform her magic.
 A resting leachfield works well if it has a chance to rest for at least a year or longer.
-A use of lift-station pumps and tanks can make putting another leachfield system on your property an easy thing to do and still let mother nature clean your septic gray water!
+Using lift-station pumps and tanks makes it easy to add another leachfield system to your property.
+They still let mother nature clean your septic gray water!
 This is working with mother nature on her own time frame.
 You can not fool mother nature when it comes to septic tank systems!

 WOW, Alot to think about when it comes to your backed up septic system!

-Yes it is alot to think about when it comes to your backed up septic system and getting it back to a working mother nature friendly state.
-I hope the above septic tank tips help you keep the price of maintenance of your septic system within your budget.
+Yes, it is a lot to think about when dealing with your backed-up septic system.
+You need to consider getting it back to a working, nature-friendly state.
+I hope the above septic tank tips assist you.
+They help you keep the maintenance price of your septic system within your budget.

-If you are not sure of what to do, It is always advisable to call a local trusted septic pumping professional to service your septic tank first to help you get out of “Septic Jam” and buy you some time to figure out the next step.
+If you are unsure about what to do, call a local trusted septic pumping professional.
+They can service your septic tank first.
+This will help you get out of “Septic Jam” and buy you some time to figure out the next step.

-Septic tank systems are the most environmentally friendly systems and not sewers and sewer treatment plants that remove water from wells and dump treated septic waste directly into streams, lakes, bays and oceans for others to drink!
+Septic tank systems are the most environmentally friendly systems.
+In contrast, sewers and sewer treatment plants remove water from wells.
+They dump treated septic waste directly into streams, lakes, bays, and oceans for others to drink!

 By helping your septic system work better you are working with mother nature and not against mother nature!
 Septic Tank systems are Mother Nature approved!